 Himbeeren und Brombeere

 With the help of life cycle assessments, companies can identify weak points within their value chain and improve processes.
-Very important: They are not (!)
-Used to compare products and organizations.
+Very important: They are not (!) used to compare products and organizations.

-Our mission: to educate
+Our mission: to provide enlightenment

 This is how we calculate the CO2e footprint

 There are databases that can be used to calculate an official EPD.
-The licenses for the databases, however, cost a lot (approx. € 10,000 - per year and device).
-That is not in relation to what we want to achieve with our ecological balance.
-In order to still be able to make a reliable statement, we have built in a safety factor of 0.3 for every calculation, i.e. 30 percent.
-This life cycle assessment is calculated correctly and correctly in terms of content, but simplified for reasons of cost and benefit and not a standardized EPD.
-We obtained the data from the databases of the Federal Environment Agency (probas), the EU's ef_datase 2019 on PEF, exiobase 3 2018 and usdata 1901009.
+However, the licenses for the databases cost a lot (approx. €10,000 – per year and device).
+This is disproportionate to what we want to achieve with our ecological balance.
+In order to still be able to make a reliable statement, we built a safety factor of 0.3 into every calculation, i.e. 30 percent.
+This means that this life cycle assessment is correct in terms of content and correctly calculated, but is simplified for reasons of costs and benefits and is not a standardized EPD.
+We obtained the data from the databases of the Federal Environment Agency (probas), the EU's ef_datase 2019 for the PEF, exiobase 3 2018 and usdata 1901009.

 • from the country of origin or field to the supplier warehouse